As educational trips gain popularity, universities embrace the Visa at Your Doorstep service for efficiency | FE News

 “The Visa at Your Doorstep (VAYD) service has seen a huge spike in demand lately.
 Over the last two years, 20 colleges and universities have used the VAYD service for trips abroad for sports, culture, education or exchange programmes.
 Applying for a visa can be a very stressful experience so, we try and ensure that the experience for University students is a seamless and stress-free one.
 In the UK, Universities are a huge market for us, given that it makes more sense for large groups to utilise this service instead of making multiple in-person appointments to VFS Global centres.
 Our staff carry mobile kits to capture the biometrics and this ease and convenience of having the visa services company visit a university campus to offer the visa processing service for students make a big difference to their travel experience.”

-In the UK, VFS Global offers VAYD services to countries including Italy, Denmark, Czech Republic, Malta, Croatia, Ireland, Cyprus and South Africa.Recommend0 recommendationsPublished in Education, Social impact
+In the UK, VFS Global offers VAYD services to countries including Italy, Denmark, Czech Republic, Malta, Croatia, Ireland, Cyprus and South Africa.Recommend0 recommendationsPublished in Education

 Responses